bidhyapokharel/Predict-Market-Volatility/README.md

-**Data Exploration:**
+**H. Data Exploration:**

 After getting the data cleaned, exploration of data is necessary to understand the patterns in data or to retrieve useful insights/relation.

 *a.
 Exploratory Data Analytics (EDA):*

 We can find the correlation among the dependent and independent features so that we can explore which feature is more important (Feature Selection Method) via different methods like:

 1. Bi-varaite Barplot